The New Parent Support Program

 - Visiting Military OneSource’s non-medical counseling page for information about free, confidential non-medical counseling sessions

-- Locating additional resources about parenting and childcare on the Military OneSource website.
+- Locating additional resources about parenting and child care on the Military OneSource website, or calling 800-342-9647.
+OCONUS/International?
+Click here for calling options.

 Parenthood is like any other job – there’s a lot of learning at first, and the more guidance you get, the more confident you feel in carrying out your duties.
 The New Parent Support Program provides that extra help in launching you into parenthood so that you can enjoy your child and relax in your role as mom or dad.